kirinwang1125/kirinwang1125/terms-of-use.md

 ### 6.1 Our IP

-ThinkDeck, including its design, interface, thinking model frameworks, AI prompts, and branding, is the intellectual property of ThinkDeck and is protected by applicable copyright and trademark laws.
+ThinkCard AI, including its design, interface, thinking model frameworks, AI prompts, and branding, is the intellectual property of ThinkCard AI and is protected by applicable copyright and trademark laws.

 ### 6.2 Your Content